-Riede or location in the community Dürnstein in the Lower Austrian winegrowing area Wachau, It lies between the communities Dürnstein and Weißenkirchen between the vineyards Buschenberg and Liebenberg.
-The name goes to Kaiser after an unverifiable legend Charlemagne (742–814), who is said to have camped here with the Frankish army.
-Probably a surname is the origin of this name.
+Riede or location in the community Dürnstein in the Lower Austrian wine region Wachau, It lies between the communities of Dürnstein and Weißenkirchen between the Rieden Buschenberg and Liebenberg.
+The name goes to Kaiser after a not verifiable legend Charlemagne (742–814) who is said to have camped here with the Franconian army.
+However, a family name is probably the origin of this name.

-The steep south to southeast aligned terraced Vineyards at 203 to 376 meters above sea level have up to 73% (36 °) slope Tilt on and cover 15 hectares of vineyards.
-The southeastern part of the Kaiserberg is the Unterriedene Lichtensteinerin.
-The steep south to southeast aligned terraced Vineyards at 207 to 302 meters above sea level point to 66% slope Tilt on and cover five hectares of vineyards.
+The steep south-southeast facing terraced Vineyards at 203 to 376 meters above sea level have slopes of up to 73% (36 °) Tilt and cover 15 hectares of vineyards.
+The subried Lichtensteinerin forms the southeastern part of the Kaiserberg.
+The steep south-southeast facing terraced Vineyards at 207 to 302 meters above sea level have a slope of up to 66% Tilt and cover five hectares of vineyards.
 The barren soils consist of paragneiss and granite weathering.
 Here are mainly the varieties Green Valtellina and Riesling cultured.
-Shares in the vineyard, for example, have the producers Domain Wachau.
+The producers, for example, have shares in the reed Wachau domain.
 Pomaßl and Prague,